UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10Home.md

 ```
 > docker-machine create -d virtualbox –virtualbox-cpu-count 3 --virtualbox-disk-size "100000" --virtualbox-memory 3000 default
 ```
-Now we have a new virtual machine with the name default.
+Now we have a new virtual machine with the name 'default'.

 Verify that docker is correctly installed and running by typing the following command: